shki1004/JNQD/README.md

 # JNQD
-Learning-based Just-noticeable-quantization-distortion Model for perceptual video coding Official LR-JNQD and CNN-JNQD train&test code using Matlab and Matconvnet
+"Learning-based Just-noticeable-quantization-distortion Model for perceptual video coding", TIP 2018

+Official LR-JNQD and CNN-JNQD train&test code using Matlab and Matconvnet